leopoldblum/ToDoApp/README.md

 ## basic todo app

 A simple todo application with full-stack functionality.

-Every browser profile is assigned a unique ID, which is retained between sessions, with todos tied to that ID.
+A persistent unique ID is assigned to each browser using localStorage, and all todos are linked to that ID.

 ###  Tech Stack